factory-org/mikrate/README.md

 ### [Core](./core)

-Contains the core classes, the SQL generation and most other things needed to create the migrations.
+Contains the core classes and other glue to hold most things together.

 ### [DSL](./dsl)